bdpedigo/cave-explorer/slides/access_time_ordered.md

 - Looking at inhibitory neurons from the column paper
 - My naive way of making metaedits
+  - Edits which touch the same L2 nodes are lumped together
+  - Anything with a split is considered a meta-split
 - Not doing anything on the post synaptic side here
 - Using all cells with labels, not just cells in the column